brandttru/Focus-Bear-Onboarding/4. Clean Code/code_smells.md

 # Identifying & Fixing Code Smells
-The following examples have been generated with ChatGPT

 ### Magic Numbers & Strings
 ```
 if user_age > 18:  # What does 18 mean?